 This bill aims to eliminate existing restrictions on contracting by the legislature and executive branch based on vendor practices toward Israel.
 Specifically, it repeals Minnesota Statutes 2024, sections 3.226 and 16C.053, which prohibited state contracts with vendors that discriminate against Israel or entities doing business in Israel.
 The bill asserts that such discrimination includes actions like refusals to deal or terminating business activities based on nationality or national origin, and it allows for exemptions for contracts valued under $50,000.

-The new legal language inserted into the bill includes a repeal clause for the aforementioned statutes and establishes an effective date for the repeal, which is the day following final enactment.
-This repeal applies to contracts for which solicitations are published or entered into after that date.
-By removing these restrictions, the bill seeks to promote a more open contracting environment for the state without regard to vendors' practices related to Israel.
+The bill also includes a provision stating that the repeal is effective the day following final enactment and applies to contracts for which solicitations are published or entered into after that date.
+By removing these restrictions, the bill seeks to promote a more open contracting environment for the state government without regard to vendors' practices related to Israel.